Minor-Universal Graph for Graphs on Surfaces: Main results

 \begin{restatable}{lemma}{lemouter} Every polygonal embedding $\Pi$ of size $(m,n)$ is a p-minor of a polygonal embedding of size $(m+2n,0)$. \end{restatable}

-Intuition is that all internal vertices of $\Pi$ can all be somehow pushed to the sides of the outerface, without increasing much the number of vertices on each side.
-It follows we can consider that all the vertices belong to the outerface of the polygonal embedding making it outerplanar.
-This is done by first cutting along the edges of some spanning forest of the inner graph (rooted in a vertex of the outerface), creating an empty space and transforming the graph into an outerplanar graph.
-Along this process, each vertex that is not a leaf appears more than once (the number of new vertices is bounded by the number of edges of the forest, thus by $n$).
+The intuition is that all internal vertices of $\Pi$ can, in a sense, be pushed to the boundary of the outer face without significantly increasing the number of vertices on each side.
+It follows that we can consider that all the vertices belong to the outerface of the polygonal embedding, making it outerplanar.
+This is done by first cutting along the edges of some spanning forest of the inner graph (rooted in a vertices of the outerface), creating new faces attached to the outerface.
+We make it outerplanar by splitting each root of the forest, thereby opening each newly created face to the outerface.
+During this process, each non-leaf vertex may appear multiple times (the number of newly created vertices is bounded by the number of edges in the forest, and hence by $n$).
 To keep track of this vertex duplication, we add some edges that could be contracted later to get back to the original polygonal embedding.
-Other transformations are then needed to embed those new edges and obtain an outerplanar polygonal embedding of the right size and containing $\Pi$ as a p-minor.
+Other important transformations are then needed to embed those new edges (with special care of the orientation of each twin side) and to obtain an outerplanar polygonal embedding of the right size and containing $\Pi$ as a p-minor.

+The second step (in \cref{lem:final}) is to show that any Hamiltonian outerplane polygonal embedding is a p-minor of a given polygonal embedding $\PP$, which depending only on the size and signature of the input polygonal embedding.
+More precisely,

 \begin{restatable}{lemma}{lemfinal} Every polygonal embedding $\Pi$ of size $(m,0)$ is a p-minor of $\PU_{\sigma(\Pi),m}$. \end{restatable}